 We applied the guidance in SAB 118 when accounting for the enactment-date effects of the Act in 2017 and throughout 2018.
 At December 31, 2017, we had not completed our accounting for all of the enactment-date income tax effects of the Act under ASC 740, Income Taxes, for the following aspects: remeasurement of deferred tax assets and liabilities and one-time transition tax.
-As of December 31, 2018, we completed our accounting for all of the enactment-date income tax effects of below.
+As of December 31, 2018, we completed our accounting for all of the enactment-date income tax effects of the Act, the impacts of which are summarized below.